Salting (food): Fish

 Drying or salting, either with dry salt or with brine, was the only widely available method of preserving fish until the 19th century.
 Dried fish and salted fish (or fish both dried and salted) are a staple of diets in the Caribbean, West Africa, North Africa, South Asia, Southeast Asia, Southern China, Scandinavia, parts of Canada including Newfoundland, coastal Russia, and in the Arctic.
 Like other salt-cured meats, it provides preserved animal protein even in the absence of refrigeration.

 In more recent times, freeze-drying, water binding humectants, and fully automated equipment with temperature and humidity control have been added.
 Often a combination of these techniques is used.

 Religious customs

 Jewish and Muslim dietary laws require the removal of blood from freshly slaughtered meat.
 Salt and brine are used for the purpose in both traditions, but salting is more common in Kosher Shechita (where it is all but required) than in Halal Dhabiha (as in most cases, draining alone will suffice).

 Health effects

-The American Institute for Cancer Research (AICR) and World Cancer Research Fund International (WCRF) have stated that there is strong evidence that consuming salted foods including salt-preserved fish and salt-preserved foods in general increases risk of stomach cancer and that the high-salt content of processed meat may result in damage to the stomach mucosal lining.
+The American Institute for Cancer Research (AICR) and World Cancer Research Fund International (WCRF) have stated that there is strong evidence that consuming salted foods including salt-preserved fish and salt-preserved foods in general increases risk of stomach cancer and that the high salt content of processed meat may result in damage to the stomach mucosal lining.
 The American Cancer Society have stated that "stomach cancer risk is increased in people whose diets include large amounts of foods preserved by salting, such as salted fish and meat and pickled vegetables."
+Additionally, an excessive intake of salt has a dose-response relationship with elevated blood pressure, increasing the risk of several cardiovascular diseases.